When it comes to driving referral traffic to your website, there are several major sources to consider making the most use of.

 So don’t just let viewers hear you, let them see you as well.

 I know this can be quite daunting at first, but trust me it gets easy, and it’s fun too.

 And of course showing your face can really help you connect with your audience on YouTube like nothing else.

 Another thing, if you are the face of your brand then make sure you use your real name.

 For your YouTube profile image, use a real picture of yourself (your face), not just your website or company logo.

-People like to feel as if they’re talking to someone, like I said it makes them feel more connected with you.
+People like to feel as if they’re talking to someone like I said it makes them feel more connected to you.

 Tip #10: Make sure your videos are well formatted before showing them off

 No one remembers a poorly created video that is badly formatted.

 Make sure if you’re going to spend time creating compelling video content, that you spend just as much time polishing them off properly.